Cardi B Reveals Why She Hasn’t Posted Photos Of Baby Kulture

 Cardi also said that her 4-year-old adorable baby is a mama’s girl, adding that Kulture “loves [Cardi] a little bit more, but that she’s just loyal to whoever gives her the milk.”

-When asked if Cardi and Offset will be having any more kids, Cardi admitted that she would like to have two more babies in future.
+When asked if Cardi and Offset will be having any more kids, Cardi admitted that she would like to have two more babies in the future.

 “It could always be a hit or miss, but I don’t want nothing right now,” she said, per the report.

-Cardi B has opened up about keeping her daughter away from the public eye before too.
+Cardi B has opened up about keeping her daughter away from the public eye before, too.
 In October, she revealed that she had refused a seven-figure deal for the first photos of baby Kulture, the report said.

 In an interview with Jimmy Kimmel on his show, Cardi said that she isn’t mentally ready to expose her little girl to the world yet.

 “There’s certain things I want to do with my daughter.
 Like, I want to go to the beach with my baby, I want to take a stroll down the street with my baby.
-And I can’t, because I don’t know who’s next to me, or who has certain intentions, she said.
+And I can’t, because I don’t know who’s next to me, or who has certain intentions,” she said.

 “I don’t wanna show my baby out to the public right now, I just want to protect her.
 I’m not mentally ready.
 [But] paparazzi be everywhere, like even in my a**hole.
 I would like to do normal things with my baby, but right now I gotta keep it very low key.”